bamblebam/credit-card-fraud-prediction/README.md

 4. Decision Tree Classifier: 94.18%

 Looking at the scores we find that KNN give the best accuracy followed by Logistic Regression.
 But Logistic Regression had the highest ROC score.
-After using undersampling we find that the accuracy score for Logistic regression is only 76%
+After using undersampling we find that the accuracy score for Logistic regression is only 76% and that for KNN is 67.45%.